 - Visit Pompeii’s open-air museum and explore the labyrinth of paths that lead you through the ruins of the buried city.
 Take time out during your visit for a panino in the café near the forum.

 - Our professional guide Elvira, a Pompeii native, is available for the Pompeii tour.
 Please reserve in advance.
 (The guide’s fee is not included in the excursion).

 - Return to Positano in the afternoon for your Olive Oil Tasting.
 Taste Cooking Vacations’ Extra Virgin First Cold-Pressed olive oil drizzled over local bread cooked in a wood oven.
 Tastings included.

 - Check out by 10:00am.
 Departure transfer to Naples Airport or Train Station.
 Ciao e a presto!

 *Note: This schedule may vary due to inclement weather, saint days or festivals.
 All activities, in the event of rescheduling, are always included during the week.

-- Eight days/Seven nights accommodations, based on double occupancy in a villa-style Bed & Breakfast with private bath-and sea view.
+- Eight days and seven nights accommodations, based on 2 guests – plus children.
 Click to view Accommodations Options & Upgrades!